 Leadership is about growing others.

-Not only does a University offer higher skills and qualifications but also leadership, values and virtues to be a light for a better world.
+A university offers higher skills and qualifications and leadership, values and virtues to be a light for a better world.

 Education reduces poverty, boosts economic growth and increases income.
 It increases a person’s chances of having a healthy life.
-Education is one of the most important investments a country can make in its people and its future.
+Education is one of a country’s most important investments in its people and future.

-Over the past eight years, One Light Charity Foundation and one of its premier donors Bartercard, have awarded over thirty scholarships of whom more than twenty have already graduated.
+Over the past ten years, One Light Charity Foundation and one of its premier donors Bartercard, have awarded over thirty scholarships, of whom more than twenty have already graduated.

 These graduates have all entered the workforce as leaders of the future.
 Learn more about our Scholarship program.